-IT IS FURTHER ORDERED that the complainant has the right to file a petition for review of this decision by the entire court.
+The complainant has the right to file a petition for review of this decision by the entire court.
 Any petition for review must be filed within forty-two (42) days after the date of this Opinion and Memorandum.
 RJCP 11(g)(3), 18(a)-(b).